Store FAQ

 We at Shapeshifters firmly believe waste reduction is an extremely high priority for our continued collective survival.
 To that end, we’re dedicated to buying more environmentally-friendly materials, refining our production process to reduce fabric waste, and keeping our various supply chains as local as possible.
 If you have suggestions or ideas, please let us know!

-Shifts in the Shapeshifters sewing studio are now staggered so no two people are working in the studio together unless they’re either already quarantining together; or it’s specifically requested by the employee and all parties consent, which can be revoked at any time for any reason.
+Shifts in the Shapeshifters sewing studio are staggered so no two people are working in the studio together unless it's specifically requested by the employee and all parties consent, which can be revoked at any time for any reason.
 HEPA air filters are changed regularly.
-Every worker has their own set of tools; all shared tools are sanitized as needed.
+We supply KN95s both to curb the spread of COVID and to keep our sewists safe from fiber dust.

-All employees have paid time off should they need it.
+All employees have as much paid time off as we can afford.

 Thank you, always, for your patience and your support as we navigate this world with as much care as we can muster.